gmokolomboka/conga-app/README.md

 conga-app is :

-   - Springboot Application
+   - Conga-Backed (Springboot Application)
+   - Spring DATA JPA to retrieve and store data in a relational database
-   - Angular 6 with Redux ((Reactive Extensions for Angular)
+   - Conga-frontend (Angular 6 with Redux ((Reactive Extensions for Angular)

+#Running conga-backend
+mvn spring-boot:run

 # Spring Boot
 This expose RESTFull Web service:
     - To retrieve all Users - @GetMapping(“/users”)
     - To get details of specific user - @GetMapping(“/users/{id}”)
     - To delete a user - @DeleteMapping(“/users/{id}”)